Skip to content

 - Textbook: An Introduction to the Analysis of Algorithms, by Michael Soltys.

-- Grading: Four assignments worth 15% each.
+- Grading: Three assignments worth 20% each.
 The assignments will consist in a mixture of theory and practice (reasoning about properties of algorithms, and implementing algorithms and obtaining experimental results).
 The assignments have to be completed in groups of three.
 It would be best if you formed a group at the beginning of the course, and worked on all the assignments with the same group.
 There is tremendous value in working on problems with your group; it amplifies the learning experience, and teaches teamwork.
 There will be midterm for 20%, and a final exam also worth 20%; both will be written individually.

 - How to avoid plagiarism: As mentioned above, the assignments will be written in groups.
 Each group has to work independently of the other groups; verbal discussions of problems among groups are allowed, but you should not show written notes, and you should not leave such discussions with written notes.